25 helpful gadgets, gifts, and other things for seniors to make living at home easier

 It’s not easy getting older.
 With it can come decreased mobility, less dexterity, and perhaps even pain from doing the things that were so simple just a few years ago.
 When difficulty with everyday tasks threatens elderly independence, there may just be the perfect solution – in a gadget.

-For those of advanced years living alone and loving it, or patients in the process of post-surgery recovery regaining their health and dexterity, these gadgets might be the difference between staying in your own home and having to move to an assisted care facility.
+For those of advanced years living alone and loving it, or patients in the process of post-surgery recovery regaining their health and dexterity, these things might be the difference between staying in your own home and having to move to an assisted care facility.

 Dressing made easy